Notary Services

 Library notaries reserve the right to refuse service for any reason, including (but not limited to) reasons pertaining to Library operations, suspicions regarding the authenticity of the document, the length of the document, and the expertise required to verify the veracity of the contents of the document.

 Library notaries are typically available for notary services during normal business hours.
 However, their presence is not guaranteed.
-To ensure the availability of notary, we recommended contacting your local branch and confirming that a library notary is available on-site for service.
+To ensure the availability of notary, we recommended contacting your local branch and confirming that a library notary is available for service.

 What to Bring & Expect